 Number 26 Players in Championship-Winning Teams

 The number 26 has been worn by players who have made significant contributions to championship-winning teams.
-Some of the most notable ones include Javier Zanetti, who won multiple Serie A titles and the Champions League with Inter Milan, and Emiliano Martinez, who won the FA Cup with Arsenal in 2020.
+Some of the most notable ones include John Terry, who won multiple Premier League and the Champions League with Chelsea, Andrew Robertson, who won the Premier League and Champions League with Liverpool, and Edgar Davids, who won multiple Serie A titles with Juventus.

 Conclusion